 My Intention

 I am interested in assuring we are a good fit, then together will strive to develop and utilize tools to cultivate a higher quality of life.
 If we find we are not a good fit, I would be happy to help find other therapists and/or other resources as we part ways.
-I am interested you the client continuing to find healing with or without me.
+I am interested in you the client continuing to find healing with or without me.

 My practice focuses on trauma.
 Trauma is named by the person who experiences it, and I honor however trauma shows up.
 It is not my intention to force anyone to recount traumatic experiences.
 If experiences are shared, I also welcome the need to do so.